 It is also incredibly important that you get a practitioner well versed in interpreting HTMA results.
 I cannot stress this enough!
 It’s not as simple as minerals just being in or out of set ranges.
 Each mineral must be assessed against other minerals on the panel as well as with the presenting conditions of the client.
 A comprehensive understanding is vital if the HTMA is to be interpreted correctly.

 Computer-generated protocols don’t work either.
 A computer is not a human brain and cannot collate the information required to interpret the test in the correct way.
 I should add here that I am a practitioner with extensive training on interpreting HTMA!
-Click HERE to find out more about working with me.

 If you would like to look at a sample test result then please click here.